-We oversaw the appropriate definition of delegated powers and closely monitored the changes undertaken in the Bank's organizational structure to ensure its adequacy, as well as the functioning of the Board Committees such as the Risk & Audit Committee, the Nomination Committee and the Remuneration Committee.
+We have supervised the appropriate definition of delegated powers and have closely monitored the evolution of the Bank's organizational structure, aimed at ensuring its adequacy, as well as the functioning of the internal Board Committees, such as the Risk & Audit Committee, the Nomination Committee, and the Remuneration Committee.

-We verified the effectiveness of the Supervisory Board's monitoring of the adequacy, observance and update of the Organizational Model for the purposes of preventing the crimes referred to Legislative Decree no. 231/2001.
+We have ascertained the effectiveness of the oversight carried out by the Supervisory Body regarding the adequacy, observance, and updating of the Organizational Model adopted for the purpose of preventing offenses under Legislative Decree No. 231/2001.